kirtimansingh93/CV/README.md

 - Mathematics and Economics
 - Took courses in Calculus, Statistics Physics, Economics, Writing and Hindi as a second language.
-- Had to leave prematurely due to financial reasons.

 #### City of London School for Boys, London, UK, (2004-2012)